Single-leg Swiss Ball Hip Raise and Leg Curl

 Follow these step-by-step instructions to perform Single-leg Swiss Ball Hip Raise and Leg Curl with proper form and technique.

-Lie on your back with one foot on top of a Swiss ball and the other leg straight in the air.
+Lie on your back with one heel placed firmly on top of a Swiss ball, and the other leg extended straight up towards the ceiling.

 Secondary Muscles